-Similarly, The most cost-effective measures identified in the literature review also tended to be outside of Caltrans' direct control (e.g.,included transit-oriented development, transportation demand management), and VMT-efficient housing projects, etc.
+The most cost-effective measures identified in the literature review included transitoriented development, transportation demand management, and VMT-efficient housing projects, etc.

-There will beis generally a need for cost-effective, feasible, and proportional VMT mitigation measures, not just for Caltrans' projects, but for local lead agencies statewide that must comply with CEQA.
-Caltrans may ultimately develop or participate in a VMT credit or banking and exchange system operated by Caltrans, an MPO, RTPA, or another entity.
+There is generally a need for cost-effective, feasible, and proportional VMT mitigation measures, not just for Caltrans' projects, but for local lead agencies statewide that must comply with CEQA.
+Caltrans may ultimately develop or participate in a VMT credit or banking and exchange system16 operated by Caltrans, an MPO, RTPA, or another entity.
 Under a banking system, Caltrans could purchase mitigation credits to reduce project impacts related to VMT.
 The revenues from the credit purchases could be utilized by the bank to facilitate the development of VMT-reducing projects.
 For example, the bank could invest in infrastructure improvements such as pedestrian facilities or aid in the development of regional transportation options, such as light rail.
 An exchange system might be similarly structured.
 In exchange for implementing a project that induces VMT, Caltrans would invest in a project identified by a local or regional transportation partner that reduces VMT.
 One example of a system that relies on VMT reduction as a nexus is the City of Los Angeles Westside Mobility Plan Transportation Impact Fee Program.

 VMT-reduction measures in rural areas may benefit from a coordinated approach.
-OPR has posted a document that includes strategies for different types of rural communities which can be found at: http://opr.ca.gov/docs/Mitigating\Vehicle-Miles Traveled (VMT) in Rural Development.pdf.
+OPR has posted a document that includes strategies for different types of rural communities which can be found at: http://opr.ca.gov/docs/Mitigating_Vehicle-Miles_Traveled(VMT)in_Rural_Development.pdf.